 It would only be an hour before my husband would get home from work, so I decided to surprise him by greeting him at the door in my dress when he arrived home.

-Living the memories
+Living the memories each year

 Each time I take my wedding dress out of the bag, it instantly brings back memories of the years I’ve spent in it.